 Client: Defendant Bill Veazey’s Party Store, Inc.

-Case Summary: Plaintiffs, husband and wife attended a V.I.P. “luau” party at an area casino.
-While entering the casino’s convention center, husband and wife had to walk under a large Tiki archway statue made of rigid foam.
-As husband was passing under the Tiki statue, an intoxicated patron began shaking one of the Tiki’s legs, causing the top of the statute to fall upon and injure husband.
+Case Summary: Plaintiffs, husband and wife, attended a V.I.P. “luau” party at an area casino.
+While entering the casino’s convention center, the husband and wife had to walk under a large Tiki archway statue made of rigid foam.
+As the husband was passing under the Tiki statue, an intoxicated patron began shaking one of the Tiki’s legs, causing the top of the statute to fall upon and injure the husband.
 Husband and wife filed suit against Defendant party store that rented the Tiki statue to the casino, alleging the store either negligently set up the Tiki or failed to instruct the casino on the Tiki’s safe assembly.

 Attorneys: D. Todd Riddles tried the case before the court.
-Tyler J. Coble prepared the Defendant’s post-trial brief.
+Tyler J. Coble prepared Defendant’s post-trial brief.

 Pennsylvania Manufacturers’ Association Insurance Company v.
 Lechner